-- e) Gable ends of the roof facing Cedar Road. (exceptions can be made for flat roofed buildings and buildings utilizing passive solar and requiring certain roof orientations; and, - f) Architectural design which compliments adjacent buildings through contrasting roof orientations and shapes.
-Roof design that provides usable space through dormers and gables is strongly encouraged. - 8.
-Multi-tenant/Multi-use buildings should include independent entrances and visual separation between uses.
-Visual separation could include both colour, façade, and/or other design elements. - New buildings should appear to be two storeys as viewed from Cedar Road. - 10.
-A third floor can be included where: - a) It is fully contained within the roof and the building. - b) It maintains a two storey appearance from Cedar Road. - c) The building meets the fire protection and rescue requirements of the North Cedar Fire Department.2 - 11.
-Buildings should emphasize a 'small town' or 'rural' scale and should utilize a variety of heights, varied building faces, and artistic design features to add interest to the streetscape.
+- (ix) Multi-tenant/Multi-use buildingsshould include independent entrances and visual separation between uses.
+Visual separation could include both colour, façade, and/or other design elements. - (x) New buildings should appear to betwo storeys as viewed from Cedar Road. - (xi) A third floor can be included where: - (A) It is fully contained within the roof and the building. - (B) It maintains a two storeyappearance from Cedar Road. - (C) The building meets the fire protection and rescue requirements of the North CedarFire Department.

-Example of third floor space built into the roofscape.
+Example of third floor space built into the roofscape